swiftlang/swift/docs/SIL/Instructions.md

 type, not any possible subtype of it.
 The source and target types must be class types.

+A cast can specify that the runtime should prohibit all uses of isolated conformances when attempting to satisfy protocol requirements of existentials.

 ### checked_cast_addr_br

 ```
 sil-terminator ::= 'checked_cast_addr_br'
+                    sil-prohibit-isolated-conformances?
                     sil-cast-consumption-kind
                     sil-type 'in' sil-operand 'to'
                     sil-stype 'in' sil-operand ','